-

 How many points will I get if convicted?

 Points vary by violation.
-They range from one to six, and if you’re convicted of more than one violation, you’ll receive points for each violation (unless your attorney works out a plea agreement).
+They range from 1 point to 6 points, and if you're convicted of more than a single violation, you'll receive points for each violation (unless your attorney works out a plea agreement).

-Note that some violations don’t carry points.
-For example, if you’re convicted of speeding up to 14 miles over the limit, you won’t get points.
+Note that some violations don't carry points.
+For example, if you're convicted of speeding less than 15 MPH over the limit, you won't get points.

 Visit our GA Point System for more information.